HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 * About 15% of all Grid pages used `grid-template-areas` to define named areas of the grid.
 * When we looked for square brackets in Grid templates, which would indicate the presence of named Grid lines, we found a little fewer than 10,000 pages out of the seven million or so analyzed.

 We also analyzed Flexbox layouts to see which ones set the flex grow and shrink values to zero, and then set all the flex item widths to be something static, like percentage or pixel widths.
-These are referred to as “Grid-like Flexbox,” and we found that just over a quarter of all Flexbox layouts met these criteria.
+These are referred to as "Grid-like Flexbox," and we found that just over a quarter of all Flexbox layouts met these criteria.
 Given the complexity of the analysis, it is entirely possible that we missed many cases.
 Still, it seems clear that designers are strongly interested in grid-style layouts, and this could drive migration to Grid in the coming years.

 ### Multicolumn